KrainskiL/JuliaDataScienceTutorial/README.md

 The topics covered are as follows:
 1. Data Retrieval and Manipulation
-2. Data Cleaning and Preprocessing
+2. Programming Exercises in Simulation, ML and Statistics
-3. Exploratory Data Analysis
+3. Unsupervised Machine Learning
-4. Building and Assessing ML Models
+4. Evaluation of Classification Models
-5. Model Tuning
+5. Evaluation and Analysis of OLS Regression Model
-6. Explaining The Models - Interpretable AI
+6. Explaining The ML Models - Interpretable AI
 7. AutoML
 8. Model Deployment and Monitoring